-- DO NOT start the engine near spilled fuel or combustible fluids.
-Diesel fuel is extremely flammable and its vapors can cause an explosion if ignited. - ALWAYS refuel in a well-ventilated area, away from sparks and open flames. - ALWAYS use extreme caution when working with flammable liquids. - DO NOT fill the fuel tank while the engine is running or hot. - DO NOT overfill tank, since spilled fuel could ignite if it comes into contact with hot engine parts or sparks from the ignition system. - Store fuel in appropriate containers, in well-ventilated areas and away from sparks and flames. - NEVER use fuel as a cleaning agent. - DO NOT smoke around or near the equipment.
+- NEVER start the engine near spilled fuel or combustible fluids.
+Diesel fuel is extremely flammable and its vapors can cause an explosion if ignited. - ALWAYS refuel in a well-ventilated area, away from sparks and open flames. - ALWAYS use extreme caution when working with flammable liquids. - NEVER fill the fuel tank while the engine is running or hot. - NEVER overfill the fuel tank.
+Spilled fuel can ignite if it comes into contact with hot engine parts or sparks from the ignition system. - Store fuel in appropriate containers, in well-ventilated areas and away from sparks and flames. - NEVER use fuel as a cleaning agent. - NEVER smoke around or near the equipment.
 Fire or explosion could result from fuel vapors or if fuel is spilled on a hot engine.